Direct Mail Response Rate

 Email and direct mail have been compared quite often.
 Apparently, as said earlier, email has a response rate of only 0.12% as compared to the direct mail response rate of 4.4%.
 It isn’t difficult to admit that direct mail is not annoying, like social media ads and commercials asking you for your name and email address.
 Direct mail forms an emotional bond between a business and its audience, hence resulting in a high response rate.

 82% Of Australians Sort Their Mail Daily

 Open rates matter a lot.
 They form the base for response and conversion rates.
-Perhaps, direct mail is the only channel that gets the complete attention of people first-hand.
+Perhaps, direct mail service is the only channel that gets the complete attention of people first-hand.
 The open rate of direct mail is 66%, and 82% of Australians check their mail every day.
 People are often curious to know about the contents of the mail they receive, which is definitely not the case with other marketing channels.